Why Do Democrats Hate Saving Money? - February 25th, Hour 2

 Okay, we get it.

-COVID is the precious, and you love it.
+COVID is the precious and you love it.

-Now we are we have a Republican party that not only at its base is becoming Putinite pro-Putin.
+Now we have a Republican Party that not only at its base is becoming Putinite, pro-Putin, this fourth brag renaming falls under the performative.

 But the other half, which is far more serious, sure looks like an attempt to resegregate the military.

-And I thought she would go astronaut.
+And I thought she would go astronaut, keeping it real.

-Um, from the, you know, from a border state.
+From the, you know, from a border state.

 Similar similarities to what happened in Germany and what's happening now in America are just undeniable.